alvaroarroyov/Windows-Server-Demo/README.md

 ![Script Result](Images/34.PNG)

 ## Conclusion
 This lab demonstrates the ability to configure a functional Windows Server 2022 environment, integrating key services such as DNS with forward and reverse zones, Active Directory with a custom OU (Employees), a website using IIS, a VPN for remote access, and group policies (GPO) for basic security.
 Automation with PowerShell scripts to create users individually and in bulk using CSV reflects a practical approach to efficient server management.
 Despite initial challenges related to permissions and AD configuration, resolving these issues through troubleshooting and permission adjustments validates the ability to diagnose and correct errors in real environments.
-This project not only meets the basic requirements for small business environments, but also lays the foundation for future enhancements, such as firewall rules or security audits, providing a solid starting point for freelance work in system administration.
+This project not only meets the basic requirements for small business environments but also lays the foundation for future enhancements, such as firewall rules or security audits, providing a solid starting point for freelance work in system administration.

+Contact me for freelance opportunities at iam.alvaroarroyo@outlook.com or via Upwork.